nsiksnys/BroobeChallenge/README.md

 # Broobe challenge
 Technical challange done with Laravel 10, PHP 8.1, Javascript, CSS and MySQL

+## Bussiness Logic
+Please go to the `bussiness logic.md` file for more information about this topic.

 ## Composer packages
 Run `composer install` to install all required packages

+## Database creation
+First of all, set the environment variables for the database.
+For more information, check the Environment Variables section.
+Then, run all database migration with the `php artisan migrate`.
+If the database does not exist, you will be offered the chance to create it.

 ## Environment variables
 All envirnoment variables are managed using a .env file, which should not be commited for security reasons.
 This project provides an example file, .env.example, that you can copy to create your own.